mebusy/notes/dev_notes/Texture_and_Modeling.md

 <h2 id="c1c57c5f10d610630830380ed9b332fe"></h2>
 ## Shading Models

 Most surface shaders use one of a small number of shading models.
-The most common model includes diffuse and specular reflection and is called the “plastic” shading model.
+The most common model includes diffuse and specular reflection and is called the "plastic" shading model.
 It is expressed in the RenderMan shading language as follows:

 ```
 surface